msakai/printemps-pb/README.md

 DIR/bin/pb_competition_2025_solver -k -1 -t $((TIMELIMIT-5)) -j NBCORE -r RANDOMSEED BENCHNAME
 ```

+Since it may take some time to print solution after receiving the SIGTERM, some amount of time is subtracted from time limit to have enough time to print solution.

+Also, since `pb_competition_2025_solver` only supports time limits in wall clock time but not support time limits in CPU time, it is wrapped by `runsolver` to support time limits in CPU time.

 ### Complete or not?

 * ☐ Complete (your solver can answer UNSATISFIABLE)